 Whole limes can also be cut into slices and wedges.
 Lime garnishes are popular for beverages and some food dishes, including seafood and salads.
-It brings an extra zest of flavor when squeezed on top of either.
+They bring an extra zest of flavor when squeezed on top of either.

 What Do They Taste Like?

-The lime has a tart, acidic taste with just a slight hint of sweetness.
-It is bright and vibrant, with a distinct zesty sour flavor.
-The mouth-puckering bitterness of lime is why it's not eaten whole like an orange.
+Limes have a tart, acidic taste with just a slight hint of sweetness.
+They're bright and vibrant, with a distinct zesty sour flavor, and their mouth-puckering bitterness is why they're not eaten whole like an orange.

 Lime zest is commonly added to salad dressings and marinades.
 It can also be mashed into butter to make compound butter.
-The juice is used in beverages as well as sauces and dips (including guacamole), sometimes even just squeezed over top of a finished dish.
+The juice is used in beverages as well as sauces and dips (including guacamole), sometimes even just squeezed over the top of a finished dish.
 The juice and zest are often both used in lime-flavored desserts.
-You can also use lime in many recipes where you might normally use lemons, for example, to turn lemonade into limeade.
+You can also use limes in many recipes where you might normally use lemons, for example, to turn lemonade into limeade.

 Where to Buy Limes

 Look for limes that aren't deep, dark green, if at all possible.
 You want that lighter yellow hue if you can find it.
 No matter the color, select limes that feel a bit softer and have smoother skin as they are closer to being ripe and will yield more juice.
-Dark green and rock-hard limes are not close to ripe.
-They can be ripened at home by setting them on the counter, but you'll have to wait a few days, if not longer.
+Dark green and rock-hard limes are not close to being ripe; they can be ripened at home by setting them on the counter, but you'll have to wait a few days, if not longer.

-If you're going to use them within the week, store limes at room temperature.
+If you're going to use limes within a week, store them at room temperature.
 Extra limes can be stored in a sealable plastic bag in the refrigerator for weeks.
 Set them out to warm up before using.